JDamienDuncan/CMPM163Labs/README.md

 	Side Note: My Lab 4 has a 0/7 right now after I was told to fix a link error involving the video.
 I did that and commented on the submission as told too and I just haven't heard anything back yet.
 I know everyone is busy and I'm not trying to pressure anyone, just wanted to bring it up when I had the chance.
 Thank you! :)

+Lab 6:
+	a.
+Part 1: Unity Path
+	b.
+	   i.

+	   ii.
+		Point Light: Light is created at a point and spread out all directions equally.
+			     Useful for replicating local sources of light in scences, like lamps.
+		Spotlight: Light is created and dispersed at focused angle, creating a cone like light effect.
+			   Useful for artificial light sources, like flashlights and car headlights Directional Light: Light is dispersed is one direction, which is useful for replicating far away light sources such as the sun.
+Directional light isn't defined at a set point, so it can be freely moved to change the direction the light comes from.
+	 	Area Light: This method defines light rectangularly and is emitted in all directions on the surface area but only from one side of the shape.
+This method is useful for realistic lighting in finer focused scences, such as interior lighting inside constructs. iii.

+	  iv.
+		For my new material, I decided to try and create gold.
+To do this I created a new custom material defined in Unity and set the base color to a yellow/orange color.
+After this, I adjusted the finer points of the material in the inspector, playing mostly with the metalic and smoothness settings.
+		Once this some what finished, I applied the gold color created to the middle sphere and to the trees that serve as the background of the piece. v.
+		My first texture, sphere on the left, uses a wood texture that I used in a game in CMPM 80k.
+The texture replicates nailed wood.
+My second texture I used what a map of the Death Star from Star Wars that I tried to draw in Paint 3D.
+It is applied to the right sphere and the giant sphere hidden in the background.

+	  vi.
+		For my skybox, I wanted something brighter then the default with a more iridescent sun for a backdrop.
+		The new skybox in my lab features a bluer sky to constrant with the scale of sun, now quite large, in the background.
+This skybox was suppose to replicate a sunny cloudless day.